 Now you have the buyer’s contact details and somewhere to keep track of the back-and-forth correspondence, it’s time to make your approaches.

 We tend to start with an email – if you manage to speak to the buyer in the first instance and get them making the ‘right noises’ they will only ask you to send an email anyway…

 Steer well clear of a generic pitch email, make it interesting (stay tuned for another blog entry on how to do just that) and be friendly – but make sure to let the buyer what you want.
 Use the buyer’s name and namedrop their company throughout.

 Make use of the aforementioned CRM system – set yourself calendar reminders to pop up at opportune times to make a telephone follow up (top tip 9-10 am and 4-5 pm are the best times to place your follow-up calls – in our experience).

 Of course, phone is not the only way to follow-up.
 If you can’t get hold of the buyer, make use of follow-up emails or take the initiative and send a letter with the offer to see some samples (unsolicited samples are often cast aside)…

 Steps 5, 6, 7, 8, 9… See Step 4.

-It takes an average of 5 follow-up calls to a prospect AFTER a meeting – most salespeople give up after just one follow-up (The Marketing Donut) – in our experience, it can take as many follow-ups as this simply to get a meeting in the first place…
+To get somewhere, it takes an average of 5 follow-up calls to a prospect AFTER a meeting – most salespeople give up after just one follow-up (The Marketing Donut) – in our experience, it can take as many follow-ups as this simply to get a meeting in the first place…